Saturday, 4 May 2024

 She shelled a number of rebel strongholds, among them Ceuta, Melilla and Algeciras.

 On August 7th accompanied by the Cruiser Libertad, Jaime I entered the bay of Algeciras and bombarded the city and harbour.
 She hit Rebel gunboat Eduardo Dato, which was burned down to the waterline (although she was later repaired and returned to service).
 She also heavily damaged two transport vessels in the harbour which had been requisitioned by the Rebels.
 The Customs House and warehouses along the port were destroyed, the railway station, military headquarters, artillery barracks and the power plant all took hits!
 Fires and explosions engulfed the town.
 The naval bombardment was supported and enhanced by Republican aircraft that carried out bombing raids.
-Unfortunately did not take advantage of this successful raid and the Rebels continued using the port once the ships left.
+Unfortunately the Republic did not take advantage of this successful raid and the Rebels continued using the port once the ships left.

 Jaime I also tried (with little success) to act as an anti-aircraft barrier to those planes flying rebel troops from Morocco to the mainland.